-- a.
-Unwelcome verbal, written, or physical conduct of a sexual nature that is severe, persistent, or pervasive such that it unreasonably interferes with the student's educational experience.
-When submission to such conduct is made, either explicitly or implicitly a term or condition of education; submission to or rejection of such conduct is used as a basis for decisions affecting education; or such conduct has the purpose or effect of interfering with the individual's educational performance or of creating an intimidating, hostile, or offensive educational environment. - b.
-Examples of inappropriate behavior that may constitute unlawful sexual harassment include, but are not limited to: - Sexual teasing, jokes, remarks, or questions - Sexual looks and gestures; - Sexual innuendoes or stories; - Communicating in a demeaning manner with sexual overtones; - Inappropriate comments about dress or physical appearance; - Gifts, letters, calls, e-mails, or materials of a sexual nature; - Sexually explicit visual material (calendars, posters, cards, software, internet materials); - Sexual favoritism; - Pressure for dates or sexual favors; - Inappropriate discussion of private sexual behavior; - Non-consensual video or audio-taping of sexual activity; - Exposing one's genitals or inducing another to expose their genitals; - Unwelcome physical contact (touching, patting, stroking, rubbing); - Sexual assault; or nonconsensual sexual intercourse or contact; - Stalking; - Interpersonal or Relationship violence; - Other gender-based threats, discrimination, intimidation, hazing, bullying, stalking, or violence. - Note: While not appropriate, not all rude or offensive comments or conduct constitute sexual harassment or unlawful discrimination.
+a.
+Unwelcome sex-based verbal, written, or physical conduct when: 1) Submission to such conduct is made either explicitly or implicitly a term or condition of employment or education; 2) Submission to or rejection of such conduct is used as a basis for decisions affecting employment or education; or 3) Such conduct has the purpose or effect of interfering with the individual's work or educational performance or of creating an intimidating, hostile, or offensive working or educational environment.
+To constitute an intimidating, hostile, or offensive working or educational environment, the complained of conduct must be either severe, persistent, or pervasive.
+Examples of inappropriate behavior that may constitute sexual harassment include, but are not limited to:

+- Sexual teasing, jokes, remarks, or questions; - Sexual looks and gestures; - Sexual innuendoes or stories; - Communicating in a demeaning manner with sexual overtones; - Inappropriate comments about dress or physical appearance; - Gifts, letters, calls, e-mails, or materials of a sexual nature; - Sexually explicit visual material (calendars, posters, cards, software, internet materials); - Sexual favoritism; - Pressure for dates or sexual favors; - Inappropriate discussion of private sexual behavior; - Non-consensual video or audio-taping of sexual activity; - Exposing one's genitals or inducing another to expose their genitals; - Unwelcome physical contact (touching, patting, stroking, rubbing); - Sexual assault, or nonconsensual sexual intercourse or contact; - Stalking; - Interpersonal, Relationship, or Dating violence; - Other gender-based threats, discrimination, intimidation, hazing, bullying, stalking, or violence.

+Note: While not appropriate, not all rude or offensive comments or constitute misconduct, sexual harassment, or unlawful discrimination.